Heraldry Symbols & What They Mean

 Borne on a shield, a portcullis usually indicates that the bearer is a great defender in an emergency.
 In some cases it indicates that the original bearer operated the portcullis in a fort.
 It is the well-known badge of the Royal House of Tudor.
 It is drawn points down with chains attached to its upper corners, though the disposition of the chains is a matter left to the artist.

-The quarter alone is not particularly common.
+The quarter alone is not particularly common in heraldry.
 It is a square in the right corner of the shield (or the left to the observer) that theoretically occupies ¼ of the shields surface area, though it is usually slightly smaller than this.

 Of course it often occurs, though, as a division of a field blazoned quarterly, which is divided into four quarters.
 A canton is the diminutive of a quarter and occupies 1/9 of the field.
 It superimposes all other charges or ordinaries on a field and unless it is an origin charge, and not added later, it need not conform to the rule forbidding colour on colour, or metal on metal.